sherpal/LaminarSAPUI5Bindings/README.md

 In the `object`, add the following things:

+- make the object extends `WebComponent`
 - create a trait `RawElement` extending `js.Object` and annotated with `@js.native`
 - add an object `RawImport` extending `js.Object` and annotated with both `@js.native` and `@JSImport`, specifying the correct import (available in the official docs), setting `JSImport.Default` as second argument
 - call `used(RawImport)` the line after (this is done to be sure that scala-js actually import the JS dependency)
 - define an alias `type Ref` as `dom.html.Element & RawElement`
-- define an alias `type ModFunction` as `YourObject.type => Mod[ReactiveHtmlElement[Ref]]`
-- define a private `tag` variable of type `HtmlTag[Ref]` specifying the ui5 tag name from the doc (for example, for the Button component, it's `protected val tag: HtmlTag[Ref] = customHtmlTag("ui5-button")`). ⚠️: when copy-pasting from an existing component, this is usually the one we forget!
+- define the protected `tag` variable of type `HtmlTag[Ref]` specifying the ui5 tag name from the doc (for example, for the Button component, it's `protected val tag: HtmlTag[Ref] = customHtmlTag("ui5-button")`). ⚠️: when copy-pasting from an existing component, this is usually the one we forget!
 When that happens, you will observe a component doing basically nothing.
 It's a sign you put the wrong import.
 - create an empty object `slots`
 - create an empty object `events`
-- define an apply method as ``
 - in the case where your component is linked to other components (for example a `TableCell` is always contained in `TableRow`, so the `TableRow` object will have a reference to the `TableCell` object)

 #### Filling the reactive attributes